 Day 2: Mount Mistake SRT walkers camp to Castle View SRT walkers camp

-Elevation and difficulty: Moderate-easy.
-Long with short uphill sections.
+Elevation and difficulty: Moderate-easy along a wide management trail.
+Long uphill sections.

 Topographic map sheets: Glen Rock 9342-23; Townson 9342-22.